-Following a visit to the picturesque fishing harbour of Portpatrick (a journey back in time) our route will take in the historic Cumbrian town of Whitehaven before crossing the Irish Sea to Ramsey on the Isle of Man and then a long sail down the coast to Milford Haven and Neyland Marina.
+Following a visit to the picturesque fishing harbour of Portpatrick (a journey back in time) our route will take us across the Irish Sea to Bangor then a sail down the coast before crossing to Milford Haven and on to Penarth Marina at Cardiff.

 First stop will be Padstow, a lovely port where the Harbourmaster promises a warm welcome.
 The journey to Padstow involves crossing the Bristol Channel with its very strong tides and busy shipping and where we may anchor at Lundy Island to watch basking sharks or porpoises.
-After rounding Land’s End we will explore the beauty of the Cornish coast, arriving in historic Plymouth Yacht Haven for a lunchtime BBQ.
+After rounding Land’s End we will explore the beauty of the Cornish coast, arriving in historic Plymouth Yacht Haven for afternoon tea.

 The final leg of our journey and a visit to Brixham followed by a long sail to Weymouth, passing Portland Bill and its famous race, before stopping at Lymington Yacht Haven – to get our breath back.
-From Lymington it is a pleasant day sail to Brighton for an overnight stop before continuing to our home port of Fambridge where the Yacht Haven staff promise a warm reception.
+From Lymington it is a pleasant day sail to Brighton or Eastbourne for an overnight stop before continuing to our home port of Burnham where the Harbour staff promise a warm reception.

-No previous sailing experience is required, as our fully-qualified RYA instructors will skipper each part of the voyage.
+No previous sailing experience is required, as our fully qualified RYA/MCA skippers will be with you throughout the voyage.
 You will have an opportunity to learn and develop a range of boat handling, navigational and watch keeping skills to suit your sailing level and experience.
-As with any voyage, you will be invited to help with the day-to-day jobs of cooking and keeping the boat clean.
+As with any voyage, you will be invited to help with the day-to-day jobs of running a cruising yacht.

-Each leg is priced at £749 per person, or you may wish to undertake the entire seven-week trip which costs £4710.
+Each leg is priced at £985 per person, or you may wish to undertake the entire seven-week trip which costs £6350.
 The price is for full board (probably the best food afloat) and includes all fees, food on board, oilskins, fuel/gas etc. The only extra would be entertainment/meals ashore and getting to and from the boat.
-All changeover ports have good transport links by train or air.
+(NB: Experience suggests that crews tend to eat ashore once or twice a week) All changeover ports have good transport links by train or air.